-Domain verification, Single Sign-On (SSO), and Just-in-Time Provisioning (JIT) enables Claude for Work Enterprise organizations to enhance authentication security and streamline user access to claude.ai.
+Domain verification, Single Sign-On (SSO), and Just-in-Time Provisioning (JIT) enable Claude for Work Enterprise organizations to enhance authentication security and streamline user access to Claude.ai.
 This guide assumes that:

 You control the DNS settings for your company's email address domain